Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Experiments

 The generalist policy demonstrates strong zero-shot generalization across diverse humanoid robots with substantial variations in kinematics, dynamics, and morphology.
 All robots evaluated achieve a 100\% survival rate and maintain consistently high command-tracking accuracy, without exhibiting bias toward any specific system.
 While specialist policies remain an upper bound for each individual robot, \our achieves comparable performances across embodiments, with expected trade-offs due to lack of system-specific priors.
 Nevertheless, the generalist provides a powerful pretrained initialization, as discussed in Section~\ref{subsec:pretrain}.

 \paragraph{Qualitative Analysis.} To gain insight into how \our works, we visualize the latent representations produced by the trained transformer before detokenization.
 Figure~\ref{fig:tsne} shows the t-SNE visualization of the latent vectors.
-Here, we denote the ordering of the humanoid hip joints, such as $\mathbf{R}$oll, $\textbf{P}$itch, and $\textbf{Y}$aw, as $\textbf{R-P-Y}$, with other configurations defined similarly.
-The results indicates that the structure of robot shapes the embedded latent distribution: robots with similar hip-joint arrangements cluster closely together.
+Here, we denote the ordering of the humanoid hip joints, such as $\textbf{R}$oll, $\textbf{P}$itch, and $\textbf{Y}$aw, as $\textbf{R-P-Y}$, with other configurations defined similarly.
+The results indicate that robot structure shapes the embedded latent distribution: robots with similar hip-joint arrangements cluster closely together.

 The number of waist DoFs further modulates the embedding.
 For example, among robots with the $\textbf{R-P-Y}$ hip joint configuration, the robot in yellow (with text \textbf{0-DoF}) has no actuated waist joints and appears near the center of the upper-right ring-shaped cluster.
-Robots with a single waist Dofs (orange, with text \textbf{1-DoF}) form an outer ring, with lighter robots positioned slightly inward (shown in $\star$).
+Robots with a single waist DoF (orange, with text \textbf{1-DoF}) form an outer ring, with lighter robots positioned slightly inward (shown in $\star$).
 In contrast, robots with three waist DoFs (red and purple, with text \textbf{3-DoF}) lie along the outermost boundary.